min69u/Reforestation/README.md

-## Why was the broom late for the meeting?
-He overswept.
+## Why are oranges the smartest fruit?
+Because they are made to concentrate.